Hisma/node-red-contrib-opcua-server/README.md

 # node-red-contrib-opcua-server

 A programmable OPC UA server for Node-RED based on node-opcua next generation version with less dependencies.
+Updated to work with the latest revision of node opcua.

 ## Core